 My work engages the long history of interactions between mountains and photography/archives to address violences of dispossession, displacement, and extraction.
 Portable Camera Obscura investigated the uses of colonial photography in North American mountain environments (1870s and 1880s) and how these uses continue in the present.
 In Pup Tent Camera Obscura (PTCO), we investigate the aesthetics of the history of mountaineering culture one hundred years later.
 In the 1970s and 1980s, the pup tent became a key form of imperialist-nationalist-masculinist interaction with the more than human world.
 The reverberations of these actions (for example how different actors climb/consume Mt.
 Everest in the present, the ‘solo’ trip, the use of tents in everyday touristic life) and how we see ourselves in the world is entangled in the feel of the tent protection and how we ‘see’ the more than human world.

 Pup Tent Camera Obscura connects to my long-term interest in time-based still photography and my work with tent camera obscuras, beginning with Portable Camera Obscura.
-Beginning in 2009 I worked in Waterton Lakes National Park, Canada, setting the camera up in popular photographic vistas as well as guiding people into epic places where historical photographs were taken.
-But rather than take an exposure, we worked together to carry and set up the tent and then loiter, immersed in the embodied experience of place, history and ideas about wilderness.
+Beginning in 2009 I worked in Waterton Lakes National Park, Canada, setting the camera up in popular photographic vistas as well as guiding people into epic places where archival/historical photographs were taken.
+But rather than take an exposure, we worked together to carry and set up the tent and then loiter, immersed in the embodied experience of place.